 - Display > Turn off display after > Setting (Minutes) = Never

 - Processor power management > Minimum processor state > Setting = 100%

 - Processor power management > Maximum processor state > Setting = 100%

 Important Note: Many laptop manufacturers install a proprietary application that takes over the control of the energy settings of the CPU and other computer components.
 As a result the energy settings made in the Windows energy options do not become effective.
 Deactivate any such application and test if the settings described in this section then solve the performance issues you experience.

 USB Ports Power Settings

-- Windows 10: click on the Start button and type 'Device Manager'.
-Click on the search result to open the Device Manager.
+- Open the Windows Device Manager by clicking on the Start button (Windows icon) and typing 'Device Manager'.
+Click on the option that appears.

 - In the Universal Serial Bus controllers section, right-click each USB Root Hub, choose Properties.

 - In the Power Management tab of the USB Root Hub Properties window, untick the Allow the computer to turn off this device to save power option.